Vertical Farm Basics and Overview

 - Limited crops and varieties:

-- In today’s vertical farms, the range of crops that can be grown is limited.
-Leafy greens such as lettuce are the center, and many crops — including grains like rice and wheat, fruit trees, and root vegetables — are difficult to grow.
+- The crops that can currently be grown in a vertical farm are limited.
+Leafy greens such as lettuce dominate, and many crops — grains like rice and wheat, fruit trees, and root vegetables — remain difficult to grow.

-Against these challenges of high cost, talent shortage, and limited crops, research and development continues around the world.
-Development of vertical farms that use sunlight and the adoption of AI-based environmental control systems are among the ongoing technical innovations aimed at energy savings and efficiency.
+R&D around the world is tackling these challenges of high cost, the people shortage, and the narrow crop range.
+Development of vertical farms that use sunlight, and the introduction of AI-based environmental control systems, are among the technical advances aimed at energy-saving and efficiency.

-That said, it cannot yet be said that new technologies such as AI and automation are working sufficiently on the ground.
-Many parts still rely on human hands, and the vertical farm industry is still maturing.
+That said, it cannot yet be said that new technologies such as AI and automation are fully operational in the field.
+Many parts still rely on human hands, and the vertical farm remains an industry that is still developing.

-To succeed in the vertical farm business, it is not enough to invest in technology and equipment — how you face the market is critical.
+To succeed in a vertical farm business, what matters is not just investment in technology and equipment, but how you face the market.

-The first thing you need is to be clear about who you are delivering what kind of vegetables to.
-Are you supplying high-value herbs and baby-leaf greens to nearby restaurants?
-Making shipments of consistent-quality leafy greens to supermarkets?
-Or delivering functional vegetables to health-conscious consumers?
-Change the target, and the crops you should grow and the cultivation design change completely.
-Companies entering from other industries tend to fall into the mindset of “sell what we have made,” but without the perspective of “make what will sell,” surviving in the market is difficult.
+What you need first is to be clear about who you are delivering what kind of vegetables to.
+Are you supplying high-value herbs and baby leaves to nearby restaurants, shipping leafy greens with consistent quality to supermarkets, or delivering functional vegetables to health-conscious consumers?
+Change the target, and the crops to grow and the cultivation design change completely.
+Companies entering from other industries tend to fall into a “sell what we made” mindset, but without a “make what will sell” perspective, surviving in the market is hard.

-Furthermore, vertical farms have a structure in which it is hard to become profitable without a certain scale.
-Since it is also a field where technical innovation is fast, you need to keep taking in the latest technology and market information while pursuing both productivity improvement and cost reduction at the same time.
+On top of that, the vertical farm has a structure where it is hard to turn a profit without a certain scale.
+Because technology in this field also moves fast, an attitude of continuously taking in the latest technology and market information, and pursuing both higher production efficiency and cost reduction at the same time, is required.